marcuscraske/marcuscraske-dot-com/website/_projects/binary-clock.md

 The MCP3008 requires four pins on the Raspberry Pi:

-- <b>Clock</b> - used to specify when the data-in pin has been set; the same principal as the clock from the shift-registers previously mentioned; this will also be used to read bits out as well.
+- **Clock** - used to specify when the data-in pin has been set; the same principal as the clock from the shift-registers previously mentioned; this will also be used to read bits out as well.
-- <b>Data-out</b> - used for reading bits, or rather high's and/or low's, which represent the numeric value of a pin (from 0 to 1023 due to being analogue).
+- **Data-out** - used for reading bits, or rather high's and/or low's, which represent the numeric value of a pin (from 0 to 1023 due to being analogue).
-- <b>Data-in</b> - used to specify which pin's value to output on the data-out pin.
+- **Data-in** - used to specify which pin's value to output on the data-out pin.
-- <b>Chip-select</b> - a similar function to the latch of a shift-register in this context, click [here](http://en.wikipedia.org/wiki/Chip_select) for more information.
+- **Chip-select** - a similar function to the latch of a shift-register in this context, click [here](http://en.wikipedia.org/wiki/Chip_select) for more information.

 ## Software Communication